wp-plugins/db-toolkit/dbtoolkit/readme.txt

 == Description ==

 Adds interfaces to database tables on pages, posts, dashboard and custom menu groups within admin, to manage data.
-This version is an alpha, proof of concept. there are a lot of bugs still.
+This version is an alpha, proof of concept and there are a lot of bugs still present.
 There is no documentation yet so you'll have to guess your way around.
-I tried to make it as intuative as possable but due to the complex nature of it somethings may not be so eay to grasp.
+I tried to make it as intuative as possable but due to the complex nature of it somethings may not be so easy to grasp.

 Please dont use it in a production site just yet.
-It is under active devlopment so changes will be frequent.
+It is under active development so changes will be frequent.

 Features include: